 As a parent, you might hear, "It's not smoking, it's vaping!"
 Or, "Don't worry.
 It's just juice."
 Our kids are being told from different sources that vaping is not as bad for them, or even healthy, relative to smoking.
 They need to know that with any marketing, they should always be skeptical of the information presented.

 Info and Activation For Youth - The Pass On It Project

-Pass On It is a youth activation project created by South Bay Families Connected.
-The mission of the project is to encourage teens to find their own personal and fact-based reasons to say "I'll pass" to the things that hold them back, like smoking and vaping.
-The project is being piloted at participating SBFC Partner Schools.
+The mission of the Pass On It project is to encourage teens to find their own personal and fact-based reasons to say "I'll pass" to the things that hold them back, like smoking and vaping.
+The project is being piloted at participating South Bay Families Connected Partner Schools.

 Instructions for Teens